Heartland Payment Systems

 For a processor of Heartland’s size, the company has very few complaints posted in the normal channels and forums, and only a handful of these complaints accuse the company of being a scam or a ripoff.
 Of the complaints, nearly all of them can be traced back to the agent who set up the account.
 In fact, the agent appears to be a major factor in determining a merchant’s future satisfaction with Heartland, so merchants are encouraged to work with someone they trust.
-Aside from complaints about agents, there are a handful of reports from merchants indicated that their fees were suddenly raised without notification.
+Aside from complaints about agents, there are a handful of reports from merchants indicating that their fees were suddenly raised without notification.
 There are also a few complaints of deceptive sales tactics and undisclosed fees in the comment section below this review, but the details behind these complaints are unclear and seem to be isolated incidents in many cases.
 The company’s customer service department appears to receive generally positive reviews.

 As of this update, the Better Business Bureau (BBB) is showing that Heartland has been accredited since 2004.
-The BBB is awarding Heartland an “A+” rating and reporting 23 complaints filed in the last 36 months, a very low complaint count for such a large processor.
-Of the complaints, 11 were due to problems with service, six with billing, five with advertising and sales, and one with a guarantee or warranty issue.
-Heartland resolved 18 of the 23 complaints to the merchants’ satisfaction.
+The BBB is awarding Heartland an “A+” rating and reporting 20 complaints filed in the last 36 months, a very low complaint count for such a large processor.
+Of the complaints, nine were due to problems with service, six with billing, and five with advertising and sales.
+Heartland resolved 17 of the 20 complaints to the merchants’ satisfaction.
 Since we believe that “A+” ratings should be reserved for providers with zero complaints, we have slightly adjusted the BBB’s rating for the purposes of this review.

 Among the largest processors in the United States, Heartland is one of the most positively reviewed and rated providers.
 Despite the data breach it experienced in 2008, the company has thrived and become an advocate for data security and merchant education.
 The company could improve its rating in this review by lowering its three-year service agreement to a shorter term, or giving merchants the ability to cancel service any time without a penalty.